Missing middle housing: Barriers

+Recent Developments

+The resurgence of missing middle housing is due to many factors including resurgent market demand for this type of housing, demand for housing in amenity-rich walkable neighborhoods, the necessity of housing affordability, environmental efforts to support walkability, transit-oriented developments, and changing demographic trends.
+In 2014, the American Association for Retired Persons (AARP) released a report showing that more and more, Americans want to "age in place" and need easy access to services and amenities available in walkable, urban, transit-oriented communities.

+Millennials have been shown to drive less and seek housing choices in walkable neighborhoods close to transit.
+The number of automobile miles traveled increased each year between 1946 and 2004.
+In 2014, Americans drove less than 2004, and no more per person than in 1996.
+The decline was driving is most striking among young people aged 16 to 34, who drove 23% fewer miles on average in 2009 than their age group did in 2001.

+Research suggests that millennials prefer amenity-rich, transit rich, and walkable neighborhoods.
+In 2015, Small Housing B.C. stated that "The structure of the traditional North American suburb has failed to live up to the expectations of many who settled in suburban neighborhoods, and new ways are being sought to re-engineer suburban living and re-build those settlement patterns."

 State-level examples

 Several American states have adopted or proposed legislation aimed at increasing the stock of missing middle housing.
 Most notably, Oregon adopted House Bill 2001 in 2019.
 The bill requires Oregon's medium-sized cities to allow duplexes on each lot or parcel zoned for residential use that allows for the development of single-family homes.
-Additionally, Oregon's large cities (with a population over 25,000) and cities in the Portland Metro region, must allow duplexes, triplexes, quadplexes, cottage clusters, and townhouses in residential areas.
+Oregon's large cities, with a population over 25,000, and cities in the Portland Metro region, must allow duplexes, triplexes, quadplexes, cottage clusters, and townhouses in residential areas.
 The Bill set aside funds for planning assistance to local governments to help draft local codes and allows municipalities to set reasonable design and infrastructure standards.

 In Massachusetts, H.5250 was adopted to require municipalities near the MTBA to reasonably allow duplex or multi-family housing near transit stations.
 The Bill also created financial incentives for communities to zone for "smart growth" and made it easier for municipalities to adopt zoning ordinances or zoning amendments.
 In 2019, Washington State adopted E2SHB 1923 encouraging all cities under the Growth Management Act (GMA) to increase residential capacity by supporting many forms of missing middle housing.

 The State of Washington provided grant funds to help support code changes, housing action plans, and sub-area plans to support missing middle housing types.
 In 2022 Maine adopted bills LD2003 and LD201 that implement several affordable housing strategies including allowing accessory dwelling units and duplexes on residential lots statewide and permitting fourplexes in certain "growth areas".